GoogleChrome/web.dev/src/site/content/en/blog/value-of-speed/index.md

 [this Google Sheet](https://docs.google.com/spreadsheets/d/1Mxmy1luPBOvJneSM9g2NZt6yHKx8xkpBXygOpm4LgNM/edit?usp=sharing)
 and skip steps 1–3.

-1. First you'll get the speed and conversion data for the mobile site.
+1. First get the speed and conversion data for the mobile site.
     * Open
     [this custom report](https://analytics.google.com/analytics/web/template?uid=NPvTU2zoTf2JFsHi6-auyQ)
     in Google Analytics, select your site from the **Select a view**